 Mental healthcare provider

 Licensed clinical social worker (LCSW).
-This type of provider has a master’s degree in social work and has passed a state
+An LCSW has a master’s degree in social work.
+They've passed a state exam.
+They can

 Psychologist.
-This type of provider has a master’s degree or doctorate in psychology.
-He or she
+This provider has a master’s degree or doctorate in psychology.
+They may be trained

 Psychiatrist.
 This is a type of medical doctor.
-A psychiatrist can also prescribe medicine.
+They can prescribe medicine.

 Marriage and family therapist.
-This type of provider has a master’s degree or doctorate in a mental health subject.
+This provider has a master’s degree or doctorate in a mental health subject.

 Choosing asthma healthcare providers

-Make sure your healthcare team members are board certified or licensed for their specialty.
+Make sure members of your healthcare team are board certified or licensed for their

+specialty.
 This means they have special training and the approval of an official group.
-Ask questions

-Do you have any special training for treating asthma?
+Do you have special training for treating asthma?

 How many people that you treat have asthma?